patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 - mean quantity items of each purchase
 - mean spending per month
 - frequency of purchase per month
-- refund rate
+- (refund rate)

-Eventually, we will get a new table that represents customers profile and their behavior.
+Eventually, we will get a new table that represents customers profile and their behavior, this table is a `rfm` variable in the code in [model.dev](model_dev.ipynb).

 *Note: The features we used to decribe the customer behavior is not limited to the features above, we can add more features that we think it might be useful for segmentation, but also should be interpretable for initiaing the campaigns and strategies, so some features, like standard deviation, might not be appropriate for this case.*